psykei/FAI/README.md

 ## Description

-This repo contains the experiments for the paper "Analysing Fairness in Neural Networks under Constraint Injection with FaUCI".
+This repo contains the experiments for the paper mentioned in the title.

 ## Requirements